 The vast majority of our donations come from individuals, who give because they expect us to have a large social impact by helping people improve the world through their careers.

 As of December 2019, we had received about $10 million in donations.
 Our largest donor is the Open Philanthropy Project, which aims to identify outstanding giving opportunities with a broadly “effective altruism” approach, and whose main funders are Cari Tuna and Dustin Moskovitz, a co-founder of Facebook and Asana.
-Our other donors include several large individual philanthropists, as well as to former coaching alumni and members of the effective altruism community who donate 10% or more of their income.
+Our other donors include a second foundation, several large individual philanthropists, as well as to former coaching alumni and members of the effective altruism community who donate 10% or more of their income.

 We haven’t accepted any donations from corporations in exchange for promotion (though we did receive a $50,000 donation from the partnership Y Combinator to fund our participation in their non-profit start-up acceleration program, and we receive pro bono discounts on purchases from some companies listed here).